Cheyse Blair: Melbourne Storm (2016–2019)

-Castleford Tigers (2019–present)
+Castleford Tigers (2019–2022)

 On 12 April 2019 it was announced that Blair had signed a three-and-a-half-year deal with Super League club Castleford Tigers after being allowed to exit his contract early with Melbourne Storm.
 Castleford Director of Rugby Jon Wells described Blair's signing as "a huge statement of intent for the Tigers".
 He was assigned squad number 35.
 Blair joined a Castleford side in the midst of an injury crisis and was "thrown in at the deep end and started playing straight away".
 He later recalled: "I was still finding my feet and I didn’t play my best footy or settle in as quick as I wanted to."
 Blair made 18 appearances, all as a centre, and scored 2 tries in his first season with the Tigers.

 Blair was given the number 18 ahead of the 2020 season.
 He had a brilliant start to the year, surpassing his maiden season's try tally in just the fourth round with a score against local rivals Wakefield Trinity.
 Blair alternated between second-row and centre during this time.

 In round 19 of the 2022 Super League season, Blair was sent off during Castlefords 35-22 victory over Warrington for a deliberate high tackle.
 Blair was later suspended for two matches over the incident.

 On 20 May 2022, it was announced that Blair would be departing Castleford at the end of the 2022 Super League season.

+On 18 January 2023, Blair announced his retirement from rugby league via social media.
+Blair went on to say “I want to say I’m hanging the laces up from professional rugby league.
+Coaching staff, thank you for the great opportunity to play this great game.
+To the fans, cheers for all the support and love of the long sleeve.
+Also cheers to the keyboard warriors, you all kept a smile on my face and kept it entertaining.
+To Tam and my beautiful family thanks for sticking by me this hole time, I love you.
+Now the real life begins".